UtrechtUniversity/ricgraph/README.md

 ### Use case 1, as a journalist...
-As a journalist, I want to find researchers with skill S and their publications, so that I can interview them for a newspaper article.
+As a journalist, I want to find researchers with a certain skill S and their publications, so that I can interview them for a newspaper article.
 Example skills can be: *climate change* or *stem cells*.

 <img src="docs/images/journalist-use-case.jpg" height="200">

 ### Use case 2, as a librarian...
-As a librarian, for researcher A, I want to enrich my local research information system *RIS1* with identities and research results that are in other systems but not in ours, so that we have a more complete view of research at our university.
+As a librarian, I want to enrich my local research information system with research results from person A that are in other systems (in orange, *RIS2*) but not in ours (in green, *RIS1*), so that we have a more complete view of research at our university.

 <img src="docs/images/librarian-use-case.jpg" height="200">

 ### Use case 3, as a researcher...
-As researcher A, I want to find researchers from other universities that have co-authored publications written by the co-authors of my own publications, so that I can read their publications to find out if we share common research interests.
+As a researcher A, I want to find researchers from other universities that have co-authored publications written by the co-authors of my own publications, so that I can read their publications to find out if we share common research interests.